-cobas® MTB includes a dual-target approach for detection of Mycobacterium tuberculosis.
+cobas® MTB includes a dual-target approach for detection of M. tuberculosis.
 Selective amplification of target nucleic acid from the sample is achieved by the use of target-specific forward and reverse primers for the MTB complex which are selected from highly-conserved regions within the respective target organism.
-MTB is detected by two selective sets of primers and two probes targeting separated regions (dual-target – 16S rRNA gene and esx genes esxJ, esxK, esxM, esxP, and esxW).
+MTB is detected by two selective sets of primers and two probes targeting separated regions (dual-target, 16S rRNA gene and esx genes - esxJ, esxK, esxM, esxP, and esxW).